LivePersonInc/developer-center/pages/documents/data/data-access/overview.md

 	* APAC accounts: sy.da.liveperson.net

-2. This API requires authorization using API key that is available in LiveEngage API Keys tab.
+2. This API requires authorization using API key that is available in the LiveEngage API Keys tab.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou){:target="_blank"}.